Large Language Models are Effective Text Rankers with Pairwise Ranking Prompting: Discussion

+\paragraph{Extendability.} The design of PRP in this paper biases towards simplicity and generality.
+For example, we decribe the algorithm and report results based on generation API, so PRP is applicable to both commercial black-box LLMs and open-sourced white-box LLMs.
+The performance may further improve via more sophisticated prompt design, and leveraging extra information such as the score values from the scoring API, which is usually available for white-box LLMs.
+We provide some results of PRP on a commercial LLMs in Appendix~\ref{sec:ulm24b} where performance can be further improved.

+\paragraph{Reproducibility.} We used the same prompt template for all 9 datasets evaluated in the paper, showing the generality and power of pairwise ranking prompting in text ranking.
+As we focus on open-sourced LLMs, and only use standard aggregation methods (win counting, sorting, and sliding window), our experimental results are easy to reproduce.
+Still, we plan to release pairwise inference results on all 9 datasets and the 3 open-source LLMs to facilitate future research.
+In specific, we will release the data in json format, which includes query/document information for each pair (including ids, text, label, retrieval rank and scores), together with the actual prompt, the generated text, and its score.
+The specific prompt template and a data sample can be found at Appendix~\ref{sec:app:reproduce}

 \paragraph{Cost and Efficiency.} We discussed different efficient variants of PRP.
 Also, our results are based on LLMs that are easily approachable for academic researchers~\citep{alpaca}, alleviating the need to call commercial APIs.
 However, further reducing the number of calls to LLMs is still an interesting research direction, such as leveraging active learning techniques.

-\paragraph{Domain adaptation.} The datasets used in this paper are for the standard and important relevance-based text ranking.
-How LLMs can be adapted to non-standard ranking datasets, such as counter arguments in the ArguAna dataset~\citep{wachsmuth:2018a}, need more investigation.
-Our work can facilitate such explorations by providing approachable zero-shot baselines using open-source LLMs.

-\paragraph{Other Models.} We do not use GPT models (though we compare with them using results from other papers) in this work.
-Testing the performance of our methods on such models is meaningful benchmarking effort.

-\paragraph{Ranking-aware LLMs.} We, as other existing work, focus on zero-shot ranking with off-the-shelf LLMs, and show that pairwise ranking is the ideal prompting unit.
-How to make LLMs more ranking-aware, in a data efficient manner, while maintaining their generality for other tasks, is a challenging research direction.

-\paragraph{No data leakage.} We want to note that there is no data leakage problem in the ranking task evaluations.
-We mainly use FLAN models~\citep{wei2021finetuned}, which never observes the question-passage supervision needed for ranking training.
-This is in contrast to, e.g., some Question Answering (QA) datasets where the ground-truth QA pairs might be used to instruction fine-tune the LLMs.
-Also, the labels in the datasets are \textit{dense} human annotations for each question answer pair.
-So our setting, which is the same as existing work, really measures LLMs' capability to do comparative relevance ranking.
+The distillation of LLM rankers to servable models in large-scale systems is also an important future direction~\citep{sun2023instruction, qin2023rd}.

+\paragraph{Data Leakage from LLMs.} We note there is minimal label leakage issues as we leverage open-sourced LLMs with clear documentations, while it is not clear for blackbox commercial LLMs.
+The comparisons with existing pointwise and listwise approaches on the same LLMs are also fair.
+Please see a more comprehensive examination on data leakage in Appendix~\ref{sec:discuss}.